A person with an e - bike on a hilltop, highlighting e - bike tires' role in connecting to terrain, as discussed in the tire maintenance guide.

 Test and Adjust

 Put the wheel back on and connect the brakes and any motor wires.
 Turn the wheel to see if it wobbles or rubs.
 Go for a slow test ride in a safe place and listen for strange sounds.
 The next day, check the tire pressure again, since brand-new tubes often lose air at first.
-After your first longer ride, check all of your links again.
+After your first longer ride, check all of your connections again.
 If you're not sure about any step, bike shops will usually charge you $20 to $40 to install it for you.
-This is a good deal for expensive e-bikes.
+This is a good investment for expensive e-bikes.

 Maintain Your E-Bike Tires for Safety and Longevity!